SadeEtensh/ReactNativeLayout/README.md

 - It accepts an Integer value greater than or equals to 0, indicating the fraction of the available space that the component should occupy.
 - The View container in React Native has already display: flex set by defualt-the property that changes div to flex container.
 - The flex property is NOT limited to container but its also applicable to flex items (takes fraction of available space).

+## FlexDirection

+- The flexDirection property establishes the main axis, which in turn determins how the flex items are placed within container.
+- By default, the main axis flows from Top to bottom, causing the items to be displayed from top to bottom in the UI.
+- However, by chaning the value of `flexDirection` property, we can alter how the items are positioned. it has 4 diffrent values